graphile/crystal/examples/forum/TUTORIAL.md

 ### Query All Table Records

-Graphophiles smarts allow you to get all table records.
+Postgraphile smarts allow you to get all table records.
 Simply prefix the table name with **all**, for example the People table:

 ```
 query {